-The Suriname passport currently ranks on the 64th place according to the Guide visa index.
+The Suriname passport currently ranks on the 64th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 78 countries.
 Suriname passport holders have visa-free and visas on arrival access to countries such as Philippines, Singapore, Indonesia, Sri Lanka, Serbia, Russia and Bahrain.
 Suriname passport holders do however require a visa to enter about 148 destinations in the world including the European Union and the United States.
 The passport mobility score is considered low and significant travel preparations are required.

 The Republic of Surname is a former Dutch colony consisting of ten districts.
 It is located in Northern South America bordering with French Guiana, Brazil, Guyana and the North Atlantic Ocean.
 The most important provinces are Paramaribo, Wanica and Sipaliwini.
 Suriname has a surface area of 163,821 square kilometers and is therefore the smallest country in South America.
 The country is characterized by rolling hills and a narrow coastal plain.
 Its climate is tropical with dry season and a short rainy season from April to July.

 The overall population is around 575,990 million people.
 The capital of the country is Paramaribo, which is also the most populous city is with over 240,000 inhabitants.
 It is followed by Leydorp, Niew Nickerie and Moengo.
 The largest international airport is Johan Adolf Pengel International Airport (PBM).
 It Is named after former Prime Minister Johan Adolf Pengel.
 The airport connects Suriname to several South American destinations and to Amsterdam.